OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

        # Apache does not do this, but IIS does.
 If enabled, a path such as
        # "/one%2ftwo" will be normalized to "/one/two".
 If the
        # backslash_separators option is also enabled, encoded backslash
-       # characters will be converted too (and subseqently normalized to
+       # characters will be converted too (and subsequently normalized to
        # forward slashes).
 Accepted values - yes, no.
        #path-decode-separators: yes